-The most sought after opals in the world come from the Lightening Ridge region of New South Wales, Australia.
+The most sought-after opals in the world come from the Lightning Ridge region of New South Wales, Australia.
 According to Aboriginal legend, these opals were what remained when the Creator’s footprint came in contact with the Earth, at the base of a rainbow, and symbolize harmony.
 With their backgrounds of black, dark gray, deep greens or blues, and even dark reds, the plays-of color are more intense than lighter opals.
 Keep in mind that 95% of the mined opals are considered “common” – and of the remaining 5%, only 5% of those are precious.
-And with a bit of mental math, we realize that the precious opals used in fine jewelry account for a mere one quarter of one percent of all mined opals.
+And with a bit of mental math, we realize that the precious opals used in fine jewelry account for a mere one-quarter of one percent of all mined opals.

 It’s those flashes of color that attract Arun Bohra of Arunashi to black opals; telling me how it’s the “soft curves” of the opal that appeal to him “in a very sensual way” (making me think that Mrs. Bohra must be a very lucky woman, indeed).

-During the Middle Ages, many Europeans thought that, since they contained every color, opals carried the virtues of every colored stone; with the Romans valuing it more highly than anything, dubbing them opalus (“precious stone”).
-Of course, opals aren’t stones, per se; but actually minerals that form when water seeps into silica, in sediment.
-For this reason, I prefer the Bedouin tradition that opals hold the lightening that strikes during a thunderstorm.
+During the Middle Ages, many Europeans thought that, since they contained every color, opals carried the virtues of every colored stone; with the Romans valuing them more highly than anything, dubbing them opalus (“precious stone”).
+Of course, opals aren’t stones, per se; but actually, minerals that form when water seeps into silica, in sediment.
+For this reason, I prefer the Bedouin tradition that opals hold the lightning that strikes during a thunderstorm.

 Get into it!